06 / about

 ccmd is the analyzer-plus-recommender wedge missing from the Claude Code tooling space: generators tell you what to put in your file, cost CLIs tell you what you spent, marketplaces tell you which skills exist.
 None of them tell you what is wrong with your file right now.
 That is the gap.

 It is polyglot on purpose, because AGENTS.md (Codex), .cursorrules (Cursor), and .grokrules (xAI Grok Build) all shipped with effectively the same shape between January and May 2026.
-Same rubric, same failure modes, same skill recommendations.
+Same rubric, same failure modes, same recommendations.
 Building four tools would have been silly.